djhemath/blog-posts/posts/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 Listen up, folks!
 I've got some tips to help you shine like a superstar when publishing your NPM React library.
 Are you ready?
 Here we go:

-1. Read Me, Love Me: Your README.md is like the holy grail of documentation.
+1. **Read Me, Love Me**: Your README.md is like the holy grail of documentation.
 Make it shine by documenting everything about your package in there.
 And hey, if you're feeling extra fancy, why not create a standalone website just for your package?
 Link it in your README.md and impress everyone with your dedication!
-2. Show Off with Demos: React components without demos?
+2. **Show Off with Demos**: React components without demos?
 That's a big no-no!
 Get those components strutting their stuff by hosting examples and demos.
 Whether it's through GH pages or tools like CodeSandbox, give your users a taste of what your package can do.
 It's like a red carpet event for your components!
-3. Version It Like a Boss: When it comes to updating versions, be logical and use the npm version command like a pro.
+3. **Version It Like a Boss**: When it comes to updating versions, be logical and use the npm version command like a pro.
 Don't let things get messy.
 Keep it organized and let your versions tell a story.
-4. Automate All the Things: Why do things manually when you can automate?
+4. **Automate All the Things**: Why do things manually when you can automate?
 Set up some sweet automation using tools like Github Actions.
 It's like having your very own publishing assistant, handling things with ease.
-5. Scoped Names for the Win: Don't be generic, be unique!
+5. **Scoped Names for the Win**: Don't be generic, be unique!
 Use scoped names whenever possible.
 That way, you won't be stepping on anyone's toes and you'll have your own special corner in the NPM universe.
-6. Package.json Descriptions that Pop: Don't underestimate the power of a good description in your package.json.
+6. **Package.json Descriptions that Pop**: Don't underestimate the power of a good description in your package.json.
 Make it snappy, informative, and enticing.
 Let your package's personality shine through!
-7. License Like a Boss: Ah, licenses, the unsung heroes of the open-source world.
+7. **License Like a Boss**: Ah, licenses, the unsung heroes of the open-source world.
 Learn about them, understand them, and choose wisely.
 It's like picking the perfect outfit for your package's legal journey.

 ## Final thoughts